JDHuber23/Chess-GUI/README.md

 a move is clicked, the game sends a new input.

 # *WIP Chess ENGINE*
-It's not an AI, I called the file an AI when I made it.
-It's not an AI lol.

-  After learning about data structures, I decided to take a whack at creating an engine so I could have someone to play against because everyone I know hates chess and/or hates losing to me at chess because somehow they are worse than I am at it.
+  After learning about data structures, I decided to take a whack at creating an engine so I could have someone to play against.

 My initial plan was to take a board position and create a node.
 Then create child nodes representing each possible move from the position.
 For each of the child nodes,